Paul Spudis: Personal life

 Spudis was born in Kentucky to Mattie Wren.

 He was married to Anne M. Seaborne until his death.

 Spudis died on 29 August 2018 of complications from lung cancer.

 Honors

 In 2016 the American Society of Civil Engineers awarded him the Columbia Medal.

 The inner main-belt asteroid 7560 Spudis is named in honor of Paul Spudis.

-A crater on the moon called Spudis is also named after him.
+Spudis, a crater on the Moon, is named after him.
 This crater is next to the famous Shackleton crater on the south polar region of the Moon, which has been an area of particular interest for future lunar landing missions.